The Canterbury Tales (film): Anachronisms

 The film commentator Colin MacCabe wrote that with this film Pasolini was "not aiming for an accurate representation of the time but a modern re-creation of its spirit".
 The film attempts to capture a quintessentially British atmosphere though it also is the cause of some anachronisms.
 Most of the traditional ballads sung throughout the film are from the 19th and 20th centuries.
 Molly in the Reeve's Tale and the naked women in Perkin's dream also have very noticeable tan lines from bikinis.
 The opposite is also in effect for the man who bumps into Pasolini's Chaucer in the opening of the film.
 He is covered in woad tattooing though the custom died out in the British Isles before Roman times.

 The appearance of Chaucer's wife Philippa Roet in one of the interlude scenes is also anachronistic as she was already long dead by the time Chaucer began writing The Canterbury Tales.

+Reception

+In a 2018 essay for the Criterion Collection, critic Patricia White described the film as conventionally regarded as the weakest part of the "Trilogy of Life," noting that critics have contrasted it unfavourably with the "ebullience" of The Decameron (1971) and Arabian Nights (1974).

+Despite this, the film won the Golden Bear at the 22nd Berlin International Film Festival in 1972.
+In its own retrospective account of the festival, Berlinale describes the award as having been regarded by some at the time as a "stopgap measure" amid a weak competition lineup that year.

+The film's sexual content also drew legal scrutiny in Italy because it looked unsimulated, despite being simulated: in October 1972, a court in Naples ordered its seizure, and Pasolini was prosecuted on charges of obscenity and defamation of religion, resulting in his acquittal in February 1973.